AHG-BSCS/Console-Point-of-Sales/README.md

-## POSsy - Console POS System by AHG
+## POSsys - Console POS System by Al Hans Gaming

 A Point Of Sales System using Java